 Carrying the mindset into practice

-The five key concerns that we have covered in this article is not the end all and be all of architecting for AI solutions.
+5 Key Architecture Concerns for AI Solutions we have covered in this article is not the end all and be all of architecting for AI solutions.
 However, if you take these lessons to heart, you will be aware of some of the most important issues that are relevant to architects when working in this area.

 As AI features become a more and more integrated part of creating solutions on the Salesforce platform, these issues will become more run of the mill and standard answers will emerge to handle them effectively.
 Until then, you need to remain aware and vigilant to the additional risks presented by AI features.
 The rewards, however, make that effort worthwhile.